-If you haven’t yet, you’ll soon chance in a situation through your journey with excel, where you’ll want to manipulate text by changing the case, I mean capitalization.
+If you haven’t yet, you’ll soon come across a situation through your journey with excel, where you’ll want to manipulate text by changing the case, I mean capitalization.

-For instance, you want to change text from lower case to upper case.
+For instance, you want to change the text from lower case to upper case.
 Or from upper case to lower case.
 It is also possible to change the case so that only the first letters in each word will be capitalized.

-There are three inbuilt Excel functions purposely for changing cases: The UPPER function, the LOWER function and the PROPER function.
+There are three inbuilt Excel functions purposely for changing cases: The UPPER function, the LOWER function, and the PROPER function.

 With the PROPER function, every letter will be converted to lowercase except for the first letter of each word.

 But if the text you want to capitalize is in only one or two columns, then I think using functions will be so much convenient and faster.